biocosm/biocosmopolitan/content/pages/2--biocosm/index.md

 ###  The selves intermingle.

 Why shouldn't individuals communize to create larger organisms which are new individuals?
-On what scale should this process be limited?
+On no scale should this process be limited.